 But God, who is rich in mercy, because of his great love for us even when we were dead because of our offenses, made us alive together with the Messiah (by grace you have been saved) raised us up with him, and seated us with him in the heavenly realm in the Messiah Jesus, so that in the coming ages he might display the limitless riches of his grace that comes to us through his kindness in the Messiah Jesus.
 For by such grace you have been saved through faith.
 This does not come from you; it is the gift of God and not the result of actions, to put a stop to all boasting.
 For we are God’s masterpiece, created in the Messiah Jesus to perform good actions that God prepared long ago to be our way of life.
 Ephesians 2:4-10 ISV

 But God, who is rich in mercy, for his great love wherewith he loved us, even when we were dead in sins, hath made us alive together with Christ and has raised us up together, and made us sit together in heavenly places in Christ Jesus.
-Through His masterpiece of workmanship, God has made us born again new beings in Christ Jesus and born of the Spirit.
+Through His masterpiece of workmanship, God has made us born again new beings with new personal identity in Christ Jesus, born of the Spirit.
 “But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God (Jn 1:12-13 NASB).

 The wind blows where it wishes and you hear the sound of it, but do not know where it comes from and where it is going; so is everyone who is born of the Spirit (John 3:8 NASB).